rickoneeleven/pinescore/README.md

 			failed_jobs
 			traceroutes
 			group_monthly_scores
-				had issues if you don't even though migrations should drop tables first.111
+			had issues if you don't even though migrations should drop tables first.

 Known Buggies:
 - If you're getting an error in ref to header size when trying to update/add new nodes.
 Make sure $config['sess_use_database'] is set to true in application/config/config.php.
 You'll need to create a new table in DB for session sates, see database_structure.sql